Mnem42/woc-history/entries/users/kanata.md

 > monkey

-MTF is a loser and Ivaansri is my pookie 💔
+MTF is a loser and Ivaansri is my pookie

-I can actually program
+I can actually program.

 ![pfp](../../assets/kanata.webp)